valerievossen/hello-world/paneldata.md

 invest_{i1935} = \beta_0 + \beta_1 value_{i1935} + \beta_2 capital_{i1935} + \beta_3 Z_{i} + \mu_{i1935}
 {{</katex>}}

-And the regression equation for the year `t = 1940`: invest_{i1940} = \beta_0 + \beta_1 value_{i1940} + \beta_2 capital_{i1940} + \beta_3 Z_{i} + \mu_{i1940}
+The regression equation for the year `t = 1940`: invest_{i1940} = \beta_0 + \beta_1 value_{i1940} + \beta_2 capital_{i1940} + \beta_3 Z_{i} + \mu_{i1940}
 {{</katex>}}

-To eliminate the firm-specific characteristics $Z_{i}$ we can regress the difference in the investment variable between 1940 and 1935 on the difference in firm value between those years.
-This leads us to the differenced regression equation:
+To eliminate the firm-specific characteristics $Z_{i}$, we can use a differencing approach.
+By regressing the difference in the Investment variable between 1940 and 1935 on the difference in the independent variables during that period, we arrive at the differenced regression equation:

 {{<katex>}}
 invest_{i1940} - invest_{i1935} = \beta_1 (value_{i1940} - value_{i1935}) + \beta_2 (capital_{i1940} - capital_{i1935}) + (\mu_{i1940} - \mu_{i1935})
 {{</katex>}}

-By taking the difference between the observations in `t = 1940` and `t = 1935`, we effectively remove any variable that is constant over time from the analysis.
-This differencing approach helps control for unobserved heterogeneity that is constant over time.
+By taking differences between the years, we remove any unobserved variable that is constant over time (which is $Z_{i}$ here).

-The following code helps estimating this regression in R:
+The following code block estimates this regression in R.
 ```R
 # subset data for years 1935 and 1940
 Grunfeld1935 <- Grunfeld[Grunfeld$year== '1935',]